-A few days ago, I found out that the Minnesota Newborn Screening Advisory Committee voted unanimously for all Minnesota hospitals to perform the pulse oximetry test on newborns.
+A few days ago, I found out that the Minnesota Newborn Screening Advisory Committee voted unanimously for all Minnesota hospitals to perform the pulse oximetry test on newborns for critical congenital heart disease (CCHD).
 This is great news!
 Fortunately, I gave birth to my baby girl at one of the few hospitals in Minnesota that performed this test before this passed.

 Our little Sydney was born on July 19 weighing 8 pounds, 11 ounces.
 Every doctor and nurse that listened to her lungs and heart said "You have a very healthy baby girl!"
 At this point, we had no worries.
 But that all changed in a matter of 24 hours.

 The next day, the nurse came in to tell us that they were taking Sydney to perform the testing that happens after 24 hours of life.
 I didn't know at that point what it all consisted of, but the nurse explained a few of the tests they were going to do.
 About an hour later, the nurse came back to our room with Sydney and told us that she did not pass the oxygen level testing, and that they would be taking her back down to do the same test two more times.
 Much to our surprise, Sydney did not pass either of the two tests.

 Later that day, they performed an echocardiogram and they took an x-ray of her lungs because her CRP levels were high.
 The nurse said they had to take Sydney to the Special Care Nursery so they could start her on oxygen.
 It all happened so fast I didn't have time to really think things through.
 All I could think of was the worst – my baby is being put on oxygen, something is not right.